byu-rad-lab/baloo-mujoco-sim/README.md

 **NOTE: This installation has only been tested with Ubuntu 20.04 and Python 3.8.**

 ### C++
-If you have a C++ version of mujoco, you can build the plugins with CMake.
+If you have a C++ version of mujoco with precompiled binaries downloaded from [here](https://github.com/google-deepmind/mujoco/releases), you can build the plugins with CMake.
 The CMakeLists.txt file is in the ```plugin``` directory.
 You can build the plugins with the following commands:

 ``` bash
 cd plugin